menandmice/micetro_docs/guides/implementation/central_mssql.rst

 Restart Central and verify it’s running.
 If the database connection fails, the service will fail to start with the appropriate error message.

-Proceed to :ref:`central-ha` or :ref:`install-controllers`.

 Men&Mice Central running on Linux
 """""""""""""""""""""""""""""""""""

 .. warning::
   A ODBC driver will need to be `installed on the Linux machine to be able to use Microsoft SQL Server <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15>`_.

-Navigate to the data directory of the Men&Mice Central, usually located in /var/mmsuite/mmcentral.
+Navigate to the data directory of the Men&Mice Central, usually located in ``/var/mmsuite/mmcentral``.

-Edit the preferences.cfg file with in that directory with the following:
+Edit the ``preferences.cfg`` file with in that directory with the following:

 .. code-block::
   :linenos: